sguox002/leetcode/review/hash.md

     }
 ```

-### 953	Verifying an Alien Dictionary		Easy
+### 953	Verifying an Alien Dictionary		(-Easy-)
-a-z but in different order, verify the list of words order correct or not
+a-z but in different order, verify the list of words order correct or not<br/>
-convert words and a-z into conventional order and then compare
+convert words and a-z into conventional order and then compare<br/>
 ```cpp
     bool isAlienSorted(vector<string>& words, string order) {
         unordered_map<char,char> mp;